westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `mod.Call("RegisterGroundedPet", string versionString, ModProjectile proj, ModBuff buff, int? projType) -> void`
 	Register a fully managed grounded cross mod combat pet.
-AoMM will take over this projectile's AI every frame, and will cause it to behave like a basic flying minion (eg. the Flinx staff).
+AoMM will take over this projectile's AI every frame, and will cause it to behave like a basic grounded minion (eg. the Flinx staff).
 	The pet's damage, movement speed, and search range will automatically scale with the player's combat pet level.
 	* `versionString`: The version string for the AoMM version this call is targeting